What is the current status of this program?

 Rebates

-The EPA anticipates awarding up to $965 million in rebates and has increased the maximum number of buses funded per application from 25 to 50.
-Eligible applicants can apply to receive funding for the purchase of electric, propane or compressed natural gas school buses as well as charging infrastructure, workforce training, consulting costs for bus deployments, and bus warranty costs.
-The EPA will also provide additional funding per bus for ADA-compliant buses.
+For the 2024 round, the EPA anticipated awarding up to $965 million in rebates and increased the maximum number of buses funded per application from 25 to 50.
+Eligible applicants could apply to receive funding for the purchase of electric, propane, or compressed natural gas school buses as well as charging infrastructure, workforce training, consulting costs for bus deployments, bus warranty costs, and additional funding per bus for ADA-compliant buses.

 Grants

-No grant applications are currently being accepted, but grant information from previous funding rounds is HERE and we will post any future rounds on this page when they are announced.
+No grant applications are currently being accepted.
+The most recent awards were tentatively announced in January 2024.
+EPA’s regional offices have been working with selected applicants through the normal grant process.
+Grant information from previous funding rounds is HERE and we will post any future rounds on this page when they are announced.

 What is the timeline?